 What are the best oils for acne-prone skin?
 In my previous, I talked about the oils to avoid if you have acne-prone skin by explaining their profiles and comedogenic ability.
 To counter the myth that oils should be avoided at all costs here is a list of 5 oils that are suitable for acne-prone skin that helps prevent and repair the damages caused by acne.

-Why your skin may need additional oils
+Why Your skin may need Additional Face Oils

 Although your skin already produces oils to protect and lubricate itself, if you have acne or oily skin you are probably using products that strip or remove a significant amount of oil from your skin.
 This causes it to overproduce oils to compensate leading to more acne and the cycle continues.